GSA-TTS/identity-handbook/_articles/vendor-outage-response-process.md

       - New phone numbers for voice 2FA will not be verified There are additional user-facing implications of setting some of the services to `full_outage`.
 At present, users will never see them because IDV is completely disabled when any service is turned off.
 Changes which would be visible are:
 There are additional user-facing implications of setting some of the services to `full_outage`.
 At present, users will never see them because IdV is completely disabled when any service is turned off.
 Changes which would be visible are:

+There are additional user-facing implications of setting some of the services to `full_outage`.
+At present, users will never see them because IdV is completely disabled when any service is turned off.
+Changes which would be visible are:

 - Acuant - none
 - Lexis Nexis Instant Verify - none